sculab/GeneMiner/GeneMiner_User_Guide.md

 # 7. Get help

-Please check [Geneminer's homepage](https://gitee.com/sculab/GeneMiner) first.
+Please check [Geneminer's homepage](https://github.com/sculab/GeneMiner) first.
 If your question is running specific,please do not be surprised and report it to us.
 We usually have quick response to bugs.

-- Find Questions & Answers at [GeneMiner Discussions](https://gitee.com/sculab/GeneMiner/discussions/categories/q-a): **Recommended**

-- Report Bugs & Issues at [GetOrganelle Issues](https://github.com/Kinggerm/GetOrganelle/issues):
+- Report Bugs & Issues at [GetOrganelle Issues](https://github.com/sculab/GeneMiner/issues):

   Please avoid repetitive or irrelevant issues